 Step 2: Define Adjusted Basis of Your Assets

 The basis is the original cost of an asset.
 You’ll get this information from your original purchase documents.
 You should also keep track of this yourself, just in case.
 The adjusted basis is the basis plus any fees, commissions or costs of improvement and minus any depreciation.

-1099 forms should hold this information.
+The 1099 forms should hold this information.
 Here’s an example.
-Let’s say you bought 50 shares of Google stock at $8 per share.
-Plus, you paid a broker fee of $50.
-The cost basis is $450.
-In some cases, the purchase price isn’t the cost basis.
+Say you bought 50 shares of Google stock at $100 per share.
+The cost basis is $5,000.

 This can be true for gifted property, where you use fair market value at the time of the gift and the gift tax.
 Inherited property basis will be found using the fair market value at the time of death.